rmannibucau/Cezanne/Cézanne.Doc/docs/getting-started.md

 More on [manifest.json](manifest-reference.md) documentation.

+## Bundling and sharing your recipes

+The recipes can be written in an exploded folder when passing the manifest location explicitly - it is often the case for final deployable recipes but more rarely for dependencies.

+However, if you want to bundle your recipes you can do it in a zip and expose it in an Apache Maven repository (plain http server) or NuGet server.

+Learn more about it visiting the [packaging](packaging.md) documentation.

 ## Going further

 Now you can move to [commands](commands/index.md) documentation to see how to deploy (`apply` your application).